MelonKony/millmint/site/factbook/world/vekllei/_index.md

 The Commonwealth is a union of Atlantic and Caribbean islands which, freed from colonial rule, have established a federal system to share common burdens and improve the lives of their oceangoing peoples.
 It is a constitutional, federal country comprising 78 republics which share political features established by the [Council of Roses](/rose-council/).
 These principles are enshrined in their [Civil Rights](/rights/).

 Vekllei has a unique kind of federalism, with republics and territories orbiting central Commonwealth control at different distances.
-A common means of petitioning membership, or "acceding" to the Commonwealth is via its international organisation called {{<link/oceans-community>}}.
+A common means of petitioning membership, or "acceding" to the Commonwealth is via its international organisation called [[COMOC]].

 Although a country of unparalleled geographic and cultural diversity, Vekllei administration is [strongly standardised](/bulletin/standardisation/) and the state functions as a single, contiguous country.
 Its constituent republics have large degrees of autonomy, but are unilaterally governed by the federal government as an intact state.